liesandchaos/liesandchaos/README.md

 ㅤi mainly use she/her/hers and he/him/his pronouns , please don't use others

-ㅤㅤㅤi have diagnosed combined (= my spine is in *the shape of an s*) mild scoliosis so i have backpain sometimes and might leave randomly because of it ! i also have kinesiotherapy (= otherwise known as *movement therapy*) sessions every two weeks on friday at 4pm my time so im not online around that time !ㅤㅤ idm questions if ure curious about scoliosis!
+ㅤㅤㅤi have diagnosed combined (= my spine is in *the shape of an s*) moderate scoliosis so i have backpain sometimes and might leave randomly because of it ! i also have kinesiotherapy (= otherwise known as *movement therapy*) sessions every two weeks on friday at 4pm my time so im not online around that time !ㅤㅤ idm questions if ure curious about scoliosis!

 ㅤㅤㅤi'm a moderator for like two discord servers so half the time i'm offtab if i'm on pt . yh ik im a discordmod dontshamemeplease😞